Always on

 Toft Cricket Club is a village club located on the outskirts of Knutsford, Cheshire and marks its centenary in 2028.

-To mark the club’s ambition for its next hundred years and help secure the necessary funding to build a new pavilion, we have an equally ambitious project – to build the World’s BIGGEST WICKETS!
-And we have succeeded as you can see in the above piece, broadcast on BBC NorthWest Tonight on1 May, the day the installation took place.
+To mark the club’s ambition for its next hundred years and help secure the necessary funding to build the new pavilion, we have done something special to really put Toft CC on the map!
+We have built the WORLD’S BIGGEST WICKETS!
+You can see just how huge they are in this BBC NorthWest Tonight clip from the day installation took place.

-But why did we decide to take on this challenge?
+But exactly why did we decide to take on this challenge?

 We'll let two of our super Toft junior players explain why:

-Sadly, having done sterling service over the years it is no longer fit for purpose and must be replaced.
+So, sadly, having done sterling service over the years it is no longer fit for purpose and we need to replace it.

 The new pavilion (pictured below) will set us up for our next hundred years, providing essential facilities which will allow us to properly serve our growing girls' and womens' sections, as well as a first class welcoming environment for our players and visiting teams and for our wide range of community-based user groups.